 - 1. Upon the conclusion of the \\\\\ school day period, the appropriate administrator will review all requests to apply for the open position.
 The administrator will have the responsibility to interview all final applicants who meet the qualifications needed for the position, and may or may not make recommendation for such applicants after review. - 2.
 If an applicant is recommended by the administrator, it will be submitted in writing to the Executive Director immediately following such determination.
 If such transfer would create a vacancy in another location, notice of that vacancy will be posted as specified above, with the exception that if the same grade level vacancy for the School has already been posted, the above building notice requirement may be waived and the existing applicant pool utilized. - 3.
-Should the administrator determine that he or she does not wish to accept the request of any internal applicants, or no internal applicants have requested to apply, the administrator will give notice to the appropriate school employee, who will prepare a job notice to be posted externally. - 4.
+Should the administrator determine that he or she does not wish to accept the request of any internal applicants, or no internal applicants have requested to apply, the administrator will give notice to the appropriate school employee, who will prepare a job notice to be posted externally.
+For purposes of this policy, "internal applicant" refers to [someone OR a certified employee] currently employed by the District. - 4.
 An application or letter of interest will be maintained within the Charter School file for a period of one year from the date of inquiry.
 It is the responsibility of any applicant who desires to be considered for positions within the School to reactivate his or her file annually. - 5.
-The Executive Director may deviate from the processes outlined in sections 1 through 5 above if he or she determines that such deviation is in the best interest of the School.
+The Executive Director may deviate from the processes in the outline above if he or she determines that such deviation is in the best interest of the School.
+If the applicant would be employed as a teacher, administrator, school resource officer, or bus driver under a Return to Work program, the School will ensure full compliance with PERSI rules prior to offering the position as described in Policy 5750 as applicable.